ingydotnet/io-all-pm/README.md

 ## Object Construction and Initialization Methods

-- * new
+- new

     There are three ways to create a new IO::All object.
 The first is with the special function `io` which really just calls `IO::All->new`.
     The second is by calling `new` as a class method.
 The third is calling `new` as an object instance method.
 In this final case, the new objects attributes are copied from the instance object.

         io(file-descriptor);
         IO::All->new(file-descriptor);
         $io->new(file-descriptor);

     All three forms take a single argument, a file descriptor.
 A file descriptor can be any of the following:

         - A file name
         - A file handle
         - A directory name
         - A directory handle
         - A typeglob reference
         - A piped shell command. eq '| ls -al'
         - A socket domain/port.  eg 'perl.com:5678'
         - '-' means STDIN or STDOUT (depending on usage)
         - '=' means STDERR
         - '$' means an IO::String object
         - '?' means a temporary file
         - A URI including: http, https, ftp and mailto
         - An IO::All object

     If you provide an IO::All object, you will simply get that _same object_ returned from the constructor.

     If no file descriptor is provided, an object will still be created, but it must be defined by one of the following methods before it can be used for I/O:

-- * file
+- file

-    io->file(file-name);
+        io->file("path/to/my/file.txt");

     Using the `file` method sets the type of the object to _file_ and sets the pathname of the file if provided.

     It might be important to use this method if you had a file whose name was `'-'`, or if the name might otherwise be confused with a directory or a socket.
 In this case, either of these statements would work the same:

         my $file = io('-')->file;
         my $file = io->file('-');

-- * dir
+- dir

-    io->file(dir-name);
+        io->file($dir_name);

     Make the object be of type _directory_.

-- * socket
+- socket

-    io->file(domain:port);
+        io->socket("${domain}:${port}");

     Make the object be of type _socket_.

-- * link
+- link

-    io->file(link-name);
+        io->link($link_name);

     Make the object be of type _link_.

-- * pipe
+- pipe

-    io->file(link-name);
+        io->pipe($pipe_command);

     Make the object be of type _pipe_.
 The following two statements are
     equivalent:

         my $io = io('ls -l |');
         my $io = io('ls -l')->pipe;
         my $io = io->pipe('ls -l');

-- * dbm
+- dbm

     This method takes the names of zero or more DBM modules.
 The first one that is available is used to process the dbm file.

         io('mydbm')->dbm('NDBM_File', 'SDBM_File')->{author} = 'ingy';

     If no module names are provided, the first available of the following is used:

         DB_File GDBM_File NDBM_File ODBM_File SDBM_File

-- * mldbm
+- mldbm

     Similar to the `dbm` method, except create a Multi Level DBM object using the MLDBM module.

     This method takes the names of zero or more DBM modules and an optional serialization module.
 The first DBM module that is available is used to process the MLDBM file.
 The serialization module can be Data::Dumper, Storable or FreezeThaw.

         io('mymldbm')->mldbm('GDBM_File', 'Storable')->{author} =
           {nickname => 'ingy'};

-- * string
+- string

-Make the object be a IO::String object.
+    Make the object be an IO::String object.
 These are equivalent:

         my $io = io('$');
         my $io = io->string;

-- * temp
+- temp

     Make the object represent a temporary file.
 It will automatically be open for both read and write.

-- * stdio
+- stdio

     Make the object represent either STDIN or STDOUT depending on how it is used subsequently.
 These are equivalent:

         my $io = io('-');
         my $io = io->stdin;

-- * stdin
+- stdin

     Make the object represent STDIN.

-- * stdout
+- stdout

     Make the object represent STDOUT.

-- * stderr
+- stderr

     Make the object represent STDERR.

-- * handle
+- handle

-    io->handle(io-handle);
+        io->handle($io_handle);

     Forces the object to be created from an pre-existing IO handle.
 You can chain calls together to indicate the type of handle:

         my $file_object = io->file->handle($file_handle);
         my $dir_object = io->dir->handle($dir_handle);

-- * http
+- http

-Make the object represent an http uri.
+    Make the object represent an HTTP URI.
 Requires IO-All-LWP.

-- * https
+- https

-Make the object represent an https uri.
+    Make the object represent an HTTPS URI.
 Requires IO-All-LWP.

-- * ftp
+- ftp

-Make the object represent a ftp uri.
+    Make the object represent an FTP URI.
 Requires IO-All-LWP.

-- * mailto
+- mailto

-Make the object represent a mailto uri.
+    Make the object represent a `mailto:` URI.
 Requires IO-All-Mailto.

 If you need to use the same options to create a lot of objects, and don't want to duplicate the code, just create a dummy object with the